elenatar/rep_port_taf/README.md

 # TAF for Report Portal Dashboards

-# To run cucumber tests execute the following command:
+# To run tests execute the following command:
->mvn test -Dcucumber.filter.tags="@ui"
+>mvn test

 # To generate allure report run the following command:
 >mvn allure:serve